ranesh88/Principal-Component-Analysis-PCA-/README.md

 The k-th principal component of a data vector x(i) can therefore be given as a score tk(i) = x(i) ⋅ w(k) in the transformed coordinates, or as the corresponding vector in the space of the original variables, {x(i) ⋅ w(k)} w(k), where w(k) is the kth eigenvector of XTX.

+## What are the components in principal component analysis?

+Two major components are calculated in PCA: the first principal component (PC1) and the second principal component (PC2).
+The first principal component (PC1) is the direction in space along which the data points have the highest or most variance.
+It is the line that best represents the shape of the projected points